If you need encouragement to forgive your mother or your daughter, then look no further than the inspirational words of Jesus in Matthew 6:14.

 The mother-daughter bond is one of the most important relationships in a woman's life.
 A typical young woman's relationship with her mother can be somewhat turbulent throughout the teenage years, but by their late teens to early twenties many women find that their mother has become one of their closest friends and confidants.
 If you are fortunate enough to have your mother or your daughter in your life, then you should never let this relationship slip away.

-Whether your relationship needs some serious repair, or if you are already close but would like to get even closer, here are four tips to help you strengthen your mother-daughter bond:
+Whether your relationship needs some serious repair, or if you are already close but would like to get even closer, here are four suggestions to help you strengthen your mother-daughter bond:

 1) Talk more